Woodworking Machinery Phase Converters

 What are woodworking machinery phase converters?

-Rotary Phase Converters draw energy from two-single phase lines which make use of a generated motored as a source for energy.
+Rotary Phase Converters draw energy from two-single phase lines which make use of a idle motor which is converted into a induction generator as a source for energy.

 Woodworking machinery phase converters can merge with the other lines to produce power.